azlan/WinHexCalc/README.md

-# hexcalc for reverse
+# WinHexCalc

-easy to use calculator
+Easy to use calculator